legardiner/CourseraGettingCleaningData/CookBook.md

 - Read features.txt and activity_labels.txt from the "./Samsung" folder and store them in features and activities variables resepctively.
 - Concatenate testData to trainData to generate a 10299x561 data frame, joinData; concatenate testLabel to trainLabel to generate a 10299x1 data frame, joinLabel; concatenate testSubject to trainSubject to generate a 10299x1 data frame, joinSubject.
 - Find the indicies where features are measures of mean or standard deviation and subset the joinData on those indices
+- Create activity label for each number key in joinLabel and clean up activity names by removing _
+- Combine the joinSubject, joinLabel and joinData by column to get a new cleaned 10299x68 data frame, cleanData.
+Properly name the first two columns, "subject" and "activity".
+The "subject" column contains integers that range from 1 to 30 inclusive; the "activity" column contains 6 kinds of activity names; the last 66 columns contain measurements that range from -1 to 1 exclusive.
+- Write the cleanData out to "clean_data.txt" file in current working directory.
+- Finally, generate a second independent tidy data set with the average of each measurement for each activity and each subject.
+This is done using the aggregate function to find the mean and group by activity and subject.
+This results in a 180x68 data frame called groupedData.
+- Write the groupedData out to "grouped_data.txt" file in current working directory.